sans-ui-org/sans-ui/src/routes/(section)/components/link/+page.md

 ## Window Icon

-Link has `windowIcon` prop to defines if the Link has a window icon.
+Enable the `windowIcon` prop to display an icon indicating that the link will open in a new window or tab:

 <Link windowIcon external href="https://github.com/s-ui-org/s-ui">This is link to the our Github page</Link>